LouisMazel/maz-ui/packages/docs/docs/README.md

 heroImage: /img/maz-ui-illu.png
 heroText: Maz-UI
 tagline: Library of standalone components and tools for Vue & Nuxt (v3.x)
-description: Build your amazing interfaces with Maz UI and its stand-alone components - Stand-alone components library for Vue.JS & Nuxt.JS
+description: Build your amazing interfaces with Maz UI and its standalone components - standalone components library for Vue.JS & Nuxt.JS
 footer: Made by LouisMazel with ❤️
 ---